 Although these crosswalks will provide a safe space, it is important for all pedestrians to be on the lookout for speeding vehicles or drivers who may be driving erratically or not paying attention.
 We urge all pedestrians to always use the crosswalk and wait for the signal rather than cutting across when it may not be safe to do so.
 Dim streets, hills, and tight roads often make it hard for motorists to see pedestrians until it’s too late.

 If you are ever injured in a collision caused by a careless driver, speaking with an Austin pedestrian accident attorney immediately can be critical in preserving your rights.
-Contact Terry & Kelly, PLLC at 512-910-2000 for a free consultation and case evaluation.
+Contact TK Injury Lawyers at 512-910-2000 for a free consultation and case evaluation.